2018-2019 Undergraduate & Graduate Catalog

-The Frederik Meijer Office of Fellowships, located in 230 Mary Idema Pew Library and Information Commons, assists Grand Valley students who show extraordinary potential in disciplines all across campus in preparing and applying for nationally competitive scholarships and fellowships including the Boren, Fulbright, Gates Cambridge, Gilman, Goldwater, Marshall, Rhodes, Truman, Udall, and more.
+The Frederik Meijer Office of Fellowships, located in 120 Niemeyer Hall on the Allendale Campus, assists Grand Valley students who show extraordinary potential in disciplines all across campus in preparing and applying for nationally competitive scholarships and fellowships.
+Those include the Boren, Fulbright, Gates Cambridge, Gilman, Goldwater, Marshall, Rhodes, Truman, Udall, and more.
 The staff matches opportunities with students' strengths, interests, and ambitions; helps students design a plan to attain their goals; and provides support throughout the application process.
 To learn more, visit www.gvsu.edu/fellowships/.

 Supplemental Writing Skills Program

-The Supplemental Writing Skills (SWS) Program is a pedagogical component of the GVSU general-education requirements.
-SWS courses are writing-intensive, meaning that writing quality is a major component of both the classroom requirement as well as the grade.
+The Supplemental Writing Skills (SWS) program is a pedagogical component of the GVSU general education requirements.
+SWS courses are writing-intensive, meaning that the development of writing skills through critique and revision is a major component of course assignments and grading.
 GVSU requires that students complete two SWS courses to graduate.
 Specific courses are listed as SWS.
 Additional information regarding SWS requirements can be found under Academic Policies and Regulations.

 Awards, Scholarships, and Scholarship Events